AndrewProwse/solCodeScan/README.md

-# CountCat
+# solCodeScan

-CountCat performs a quick and dirty analysis of lines of SPARC Solaris C-source code and tries to determine the effort required in porting to a Linux based system.
-During the analysis of the source code, ccat will flag any areas that may be of concern during the porting of the code.
+solCodeScan performs a quick and dirty analysis of lines of SPARC Solaris C-source code and tries to determine the effort required in porting to a Linux based system.
+During the analysis of the source code, scs will flag any areas that may be of concern during the porting of the code.

 ## Supported OS: